RealRadOne/Aneuristic-Ansible/README.md

 # Aneuristic-Ansible
-My experiments with automation leading from Bash to Ansible
+My experiments with automation from Bash to Ansible